AIR CONDITIONING | PLUMBING | ELECTRICAL | SERVICE CONTRACT | COMMERCIAL | RESIDENTIAL

 The truth is: that AC units can, unfortunately, cause sinus problems.
 From running noses to sniffling and sneezing, outdoor allergies or the common cold aren’t the only causes of these symptoms.
 Luckily, sinus problems caused by air conditioners are usually pretty minor.

-However, without the proper care, these sinus problems or allergies may unnecessarily last for many years to come.
-In order to find the best plan of action for your sinus issues, it’s important to first find the source: once you understand the cause of your runny nose or watering eyes, you can plan for a solution.
+However, without the proper care, these sinus problems or allergies may unnecessarily last many years.
+To find the best plan of action for your sinus issues, it’s important first to find the source: Once you understand the cause of your runny nose or watering eyes, you can plan for a solution.
 Do consider that problems vary from person to person.
-Some individuals have extreme sinus problems while others might not have any at all.
-Keep that in mind as we cover the most common causes of indoor sinus issues.
+Some individuals have extreme sinus problems, while others might not have any at all.
+Remember that as we cover the most common causes of indoor sinus issues.

 Dry Air

 Dry air is one of the leading causes of sinus problems worldwide.
 When we breathe in dry air, our mucus and saliva can’t do their jobs properly.
-Our bodies were designed to function at a certain moisture level, and once these levels are low, your sinuses might start to flare up.
-When our mucus isn’t flowing properly throughout our bodies, we may experience a stuffy nose, congestion, sinus pain, or headaches.
+Our bodies were designed to function at a certain moisture level; once these levels are low, your sinuses might flare up.
+When our mucus isn’t flowing properly, we may experience a stuffy nose, congestion, sinus pain, or headaches.

 Dry air can also irritate our throats and make us more susceptible to colds and other respiratory illnesses.
-In fact, studies have shown that dry air can actually increase the number of viruses in the air!
-So if you’re looking for ways to avoid getting sick this winter, one of the best things you can do is keep your home at a comfortable humidity level.
+Studies have shown that dry air can increase the number of viruses!
+So if you want to avoid getting sick this winter, one of the best things you can do is keep your home at a comfortable humidity level.

-While the majority of us dislike high humidity, extremely low humidity can be just as bad.
+While most dislike high humidity, extremely low humidity can be just as bad.
 So while our air conditioners are designed to take humidity out of the air, sometimes they do the job too well.
 To help fix the dilemma, installing a humidifier to add moisture to the air is a great solution.
 Not only will you be more comfortable, but you can also experience healthier skin and fewer sinus problems.

-If your home or office is too dry, a humidifier can add much-needed moisture to the air.
-By doing so, you can restore comfort levels and improve your overall health.
+A humidifier can add much-needed moisture to the air if your home or office is too dry.
+Doing so can restore comfort levels and improve your overall health.
 Dry air can cause numerous problems, including:

 • Dry skin